tavareshenrique/fastfeet-web/README.md

 </h1>

 <h3 align="center">
-  FastFeet is an app for a fictional carrier, made in ReactJS during Rocketseat's Bootcamp.
+  FastFeet is an app for a fictional shipping company, made in ReactJS during Rocketseat's Bootcamp.
 This project is part of Rocketseat's Bootcamp certification.
 </h3>

 ---